colin-chang/OssHelper/README.md

 ```

 ## Sample
-we just verify the mime type and size of the uploaded object in Callback function. about how to use this,please check the [Sample project](https://github.com/colin-chang/OssHelper/tree/main/ColinChang.OssHelper.WebSample).
+we just verify the mime type and size of the uploaded object in the Callback function. about how to use this, please check the [Sample project](https://github.com/colin-chang/OssHelper/tree/main/ColinChang.OssHelper.WebSample).

 be sure you've set your Access information in [appsettings.json](https://github.com/colin-chang/OssHelper/blob/main/ColinChang.OssHelper.WebSample/appsettings.json) before running the sample.